becca-bear/Bellabeat-Case-Study/README.md

 # Share

-This visual was created using Python.
+The following visuals were created using Python.